Black Mold: The Truth About Black Mold Health Risks

 You probably won’t mistake it for the fuzzy green stuff growing on that loaf of bread from last week or the splotchy blue mold on that chunk of cheddar in your refrigerator, but identifying black mold from other types of mold isn’t always easy.

 Black mold is commonly associated with water damage or flooding, but it is just as likely to grow in areas prone to humidity or condensation and places that are persistently damp.
 Once black mold appears, it may require significant effort to permanently remove.

 As the name suggests, black mold is usually is a greenish-black color.
-It may also be a variety of other colors as well.
+However, it may also be a variety of other colors as well.
 Black mold is one of a variety of airborne fungus that grows in the presence of moisture.
 Like all molds, black mold in a home or business is a symptom of a water issue.
 While you can clean up black mold, it will return as long as there is a consistent source of moisture.

 If you have persistent or widespread mold issues, areas that are consistently damp or prone to moisture or humidity, or significant water damage, contact a professional mold remediation specialist to customize a mold cleanup plan suited to your needs.